cyberplant/filehasher/README.md

 --------------

-- When I started this project there were a lot of things that I didn't know how to do, so I want to thanks Internet and Google for making it possible :)
+- When I started this project there were a lot of things that I didn't know how to do, so I want to thanks Internet and Google for helping me out :)

 - @CMAD, that made me realize what I really need!
 Thanks!